gabrielsoltz/metahub/README.md

 ## MetaChecks Filtering

 MetaHub supports filtering for MetaChecks in the form of a Key=Value.
 You can use how many filters you want and separate them using spaces.
-If you specify more than one check, you will get all resources that match at least one of the checks.
+If you specify more than one check, you will get all resources that match all the filters.

 MetaChecks filters only supports True or False value:
 - A MetaChecks filter set to **True** means `True` or with data.